Poseydon42/little-computer-emulator/doc/Architecture.md

 | 0x8000 - 0xBFFF | 16 KiB | RAM                 |
 | 0xC000 - 0xFFFF | 16 KiB | I/O mappable memory |

-The stack starts at 0x8000 and grows from low addresses to large addresses.
+The stack starts at 0x8000 and grows from low addresses to high addresses.

 The CPU starts executing the program from address 0x7FF0.